 The importance of cultural intelligence for business travel

-Whilst hybrid work models and collaborative applications have allowed people to remain virtually connected, it has also highlighted the importance of in-person connections and the undisputed benefits that face-to-face contact brings to achieving business growth and success.
+While hybrid work models and collaborative applications enable virtual connections, they have also underscored the significance of in-person interactions and the undeniable advantages that face-to-face contact brings to fostering business growth and success.

-With such a high value on face-to-face business interactions for cross-cultural business performance, preparing your workforce to be culturally intelligent will be more important than ever in a newly reconnected world.
+Recognising the high value placed on face-to-face business interactions for cross-cultural performance, preparing the workforce to be culturally intelligent is paramount in this globally connected world.

-As Travel Managers and key stakeholders review and refine their travel programmes, it will be important to consider what cultural sensitivities employees may need refresher training on, and what new considerations may exist in a new era of travel.
+As Travel Managers and key stakeholders continually assess and refine their travel programmes, they must consider providing refresher training on cultural sensitivities for employees and account for new considerations in this new era of travel.

 Cultural considerations